juhovh/tailguard/README.md

 # TailGuard

-A simple Docker container app which allows connecting existing WireGuard servers to the Tailscale network, in case the device running WireGuard is locked in and/or does not support Tailscale binaries.
+A simple Docker container app which allows connecting existing WireGuard hosts to the Tailscale network, in case the device running WireGuard is locked in and/or does not support Tailscale binaries.

 The network topology will look roughly like this:
 ```